swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 title: Best Practices
 description: Best practices for CardSavr integration.
 ---
-At Strivve, one of the main objectives is to create an inviting, usable experiences for both our partners and their cardholders.
+At Strivve, one of the main objectives is to create an inviting, usable experience for both our partners and their cardholders.
 These best practices guides are intended to provide background information and inform decisions that product and engineering teams will make during any CardSavr integration.